damianhakert/damianhakert.github.io/source/posts/2016-06-09-continuous-delivery-with-gitlab-and-convox.html.md

 This level of automation enables your team to safely release new code as fast as possible, offering an extremely productive workflow for you and your team.

-All of this is facilitated with open-source software that you are free to use, modify and work with the OSS communities to improve.
+All of this is built on open-source software that you are free to read, modify, and work with the OSS communities to improve.

-All of this can run in a totally isolated environment where your code, images and containers never leave your control.
+On top of the open-source projects, both GitLab and Convox offer enterprise-grade options to run this in a totally isolated environment where your code, images and containers never leave your control.

 ![Continuous Delivery from GitLab to Convox](/images/blogimages/continuous-delivery-with-gitlab-and-convox/gitlab-integration.png)*Continuous Delivery from GitLab to Convox*